TinkerBoard/rockchip-linux-manifest/README.md

 # rockchip-linux-manifest

-This is the manifest project used to download the TinkerOS Debian and Yocto Linux code base for Tinker Board series.
+This is the manifest project used to download the Tinker OS Debian and Yocto Linux code base for the Tinker Board series.

-For more information, please go to TinkerBoard wiki.
+For more information, please go to the TinkerBoard wiki.

     https://github.com/TinkerBoard/TinkerBoard/wiki